Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/1-Web3_user_centric_security_slides.md

 <pba-flex center>

-- Strong math
+- Strong math, overall length, ...
-- Length
 - **Handling of the key (key management) by humans or machines**

 </pba-flex>